Clinical Medical Assistant Program

 Schedule:

-The Medical Assisting program includes 265 hours of curriculum, approximately 24 hours of in-person labs, and 180 hours of clinical training (externship or apprenticeship).
+The Medical Assisting program includes 265 hours of curriculum, approximately 24 hours of in-person labs, and 180 hours of clinical training (externship).
 Students are allowed up to one year to complete everything.

 Those who dedicate at least 12 hours of study/class time per week can complete the program in nine months.
 Some students can complete their training in as little as six months with dedicated study habits of over 25 hours per week.